questdb/flink-questdb-connector/samples/coinbase-to-kafka-to-questdb/readme.md

 - You can play with the [application](src/main/java/org/questdb/flink/KafkaToQuestDB.java) source code to change behaviour.
 See [Flink Table API documentation](https://nightlies.apache.org/flink/flink-docs-release-1.15/docs/dev/table/tableapi/) for more information.

 ## How does it work:
-Technicaly, it's split into 2 parts.
+The application is split into 2 parts.
 1. Coinbase -> Kafka
 2. Kafka -> QuestDB